pachyderm/pachyderm/doc/concepts/pipeline-concepts/spout.md

 # Spout

-A spout pipeline is a type of pipeline that processes streaming data that is continuously generated from multiple sources.
+A spout is a type of pipeline that processes streaming data that is continuously generated from multiple sources.
 Generally, you use spouts for situations when the interval between new data generation is large, but the latency requirement to start the processing is short.
-Therefore, a regular pipeline with periodic processing is not an optimal solution.
+Therefore, a regular pipeline with periodic processing might not be an optimal solution.

 Examples of streaming data include a message queue, a database transactions log, event notifications, and others.
-In spouts, your code runs continuously and writes the results to the pipeline's output location, `pfs/out`.
+In spouts, your code runs continuously and writes the results to the pipeline's output location `pfs/out`.
 Every time you create a complete `.tar` archive, Pachyderm creates a new commit and triggers the pipeline to process it.